James Erskine (Royal Navy officer): Early career

-Born the son of James Erskine and Mary Eliza Erskine (daughter of Lieutenant-General Christopher Fagan), Erskine joined the Royal Navy in 1852.
+Erskine was born in Rajkot, Bombay Presidency, the second son of James Erskine of Cardross and Mary Eliza Erskine (daughter of Lt.-Gen. Christopher Fagan).
+His elder brother, by 11 months, was Sir David Erskine, Serjeant at Arms of the House of Commons from 1885–1915.

+Erskine joined the Royal Navy in 1852.
 He was appointed to the paddle frigate HMS Valorous on the North America and West Indies Station in January 1858.
 Promoted to lieutenant on 28 June 1858, he became flag lieutenant to his uncle, Rear Admiral John Elphinstone Erskine, Second-in-Command of the Channel Squadron, in the second-rate HMS Edgar, in July 1859.

 Erskine transferred to the second-rate HMS Aboukir on the North America and West Indies Station in December 1860.
 This was a difficult time in relations between the United Kingdom and the United States following the Trent Affair, an international diplomatic incident that occurred during the American Civil War when the United States Navy frigate USS San Jacinto intercepted the British mail packet RMS Trent and removed, as contraband of war, two Confederate diplomats who were bound for the United Kingdom and France to press the Confederacy's case for diplomatic recognition and financial support for the Confederacy.
 In 1862 Erskine inherited Venlaw, a large Scottish Baronial style house in Peeblesshire.

 Promoted to commander on 4 August 1862, he became commanding officer of the gunboat HMS Speedwell on the West Coast of Africa Station in February 1865 and then commanding officer of the sloop HMS Columbine on the Pacific Station in January 1868.

 Promoted to captain on 4 November 1868, Erskine went on to be commanding officer of the corvette HMS Eclipse on the North America and West Indies Station in November 1873, commanding officer of the corvette HMS Boadicea at Portsmouth in April 1878 and then commanding officer of the corvette HMS Garnet on the South East Coast of America Station in October 1878.

 Erskine was appointed Private Secretary to Lord Northbrook, First Lord of the Admiralty, in May 1880 and became Commodore on the Australia Station, with his broad pennant in the armoured cruiser HMS Nelson in January 1882.
-It was in this capacity that he announced that in order to provide support for the local people, the south coast of New Guinea would become a British protectorate and, in late 1884, he embarked on an expedition aboard the HMS Nelson to undertake proclamation and flag raising ceremonies, stopping at Port Moresby, Delena, Motu-Motu, Kerepunu, Argyle Bay, Stacey Island, Dinner Island and Teste Island.
+It was in this capacity that he announced that in order to provide support for the local people, the south coast of New Guinea would become a British protectorate and, in late 1884, he embarked on an expedition aboard the Nelson to undertake proclamation and flag raising ceremonies, stopping at Port Moresby, Delena, Motu-Motu, Kerepunu, Argyle Bay, Stacey Island, Dinner Island and Teste Island.
 The expedition was joined by Charles Emanuel Lyne, a correspondent from The Sydney Morning Herald, and at least one photographer, to document and report on the events.
 Lyne's detailed reports were later published as a full account of the expedition.